neccton-algo/Neccton_Super_Resolution/README.md

 ## Training

 The training was done on the super computer Lumi.
-The code is in training3V201_auto.py which is called by job_auto.sh, itself called by submit_job_auto.sh which is the job that is submit to the queue.
+The code is in training/training3V201_auto.py which is called by job_auto.sh, itself called by submit_job_auto.sh which is the job that is submitted to the queue.
 The list of variables to super resolve as well as the layers are specified in job_auto.sh.

 To create consistant pairs of training image we followed this method: